 Androstenedione can be converted into testosterone, dihydrotestosterone, or estrogen.

-If it goes the estrogen route, androstenedione is converted (using CYP19A1) first to estrone, which is then converted (using 17β-HSD) into estradiol.[ref]
+If it goes the estrogen route, androstenedione is converted (using CYP19A1) first to estrone (E1), which is then converted (using 17β-HSD) into estradiol.[ref]

-If you ever get a hormone panel done, you will probably see estrogen sulfate listed.
+On a hormone lab panel test, you will likely see estrogen sulfate listed.
 Estrogen sulfate is the most abundant form of estrogen, but it is also not very active.
 It can be considered as a storage form of estrogen that can be converted by HSD17B1 (17β-Hydroxysteroid dehydrogenase) into estradiol.
 High levels of estrogen sulfate can be a risk factor for breast cancer.

 What does estrogen do in the body?

-In men, estrogen is also necessary (at low levels) in the production of sperm.
+In men, estrogen is also necessary at low levels in the production of sperm.
 The loss of the estrogen receptor in the testes results in abnormal sperm.
-On the other hand, too much estrogen can also be bad.[ref]
+On the other hand, too much estrogen can also be detrimental to male reproductive health.[ref]
+Balance is key.

 What happens when you have too much estrogen?